-Additional reading materials will be made available via Blackboard; students are encouraged to validate their RIC IDs at the library as soon as possible.
+Additional reading materials will be made available via Blackboard; students are encouraged to validate their RIC IDs at the library as soon as possible if they have not yet done so.
+This will help you obtain access to the textbooks on electronic reserves, if you prefer.